-You may ask why a basic scientist and non-surgeon has a place on the Hall of Fame page for the Division of Plastic and Reconstructive Surgery.
+You may ask why a basic scientist and non-surgeon has a place on the Hall of Fame page for the Division of Plastic, Reconstructive & Aesthetic Surgery.

 Cho Y. Pang emigrated from Hong Kong as a young man and obtained his PhD training in Winnipeg, then worked at Yale and Texas before joining the Surgical Research Department at the Hospital for Sick Children in 1982 having been recruited by Dr. W. K. Lindsay.